 order to simplify governance structures, reduce the size of the Board, ease administrative processes, streamline decision-making and consolidate accounting and auditing processes.
 The boundaries of the nine previous districts had remained intact for the purpose of collecting sewer user fees at the previously established rate schedules and were referred to as nine individual revenue areas through June 30, 2000.
-Effective July 1, 2003, all revenue areas, except Revenue Area 14, consolidated user fee rates and all enterprise fund accounting and budgeting activities and are now known as the Consolidated Revenue Area.
+Effective July 1, 2003, eight of the revenue areas consolidated user fee rates and all enterprise fund accounting and budgeting activities and are now known as the Consolidated Revenue Area.
+The boundaries of one of the previous districts, now known as Revenue Area No. 14, have been maintained separately because their use of OC San's collection, treatment, and disposal system is funded by the Irvine Ranch Water District (IRWD).

 OC San is managed by an administrative organization composed of directors appointed by the agencies or cities which are serviced by OC San.
 Each of the two remaining revenue areas, the Consolidated Revenue Area and Revenue Area 14, has its own budget and is responsible for the construction and maintenance of its own collection system.
 All revenue areas, except Revenue Area 14 and the portion of the Consolidated Revenue Area previously known as Revenue Area 13, receive their own share of the one-percent ad valorem property tax levy.
 In addition, all revenue areas, except Revenue Area 14, receive user fees from property owners.
-Revenue Area 14 receives all of its revenues from service charges to the Irvine Ranch Water District.
+Revenue Area 14 receives all of its revenues from service charges to IRWD.

 The purpose of OC San's wastewater collection, treatment, and recycling program is to protect the public's health and the environment, preserving the beneficial uses of coastal waters and maintaining air quality.
-The objectives of operating the treatment and reclamation plants are to process and pass on for purification or dispose of the treated wastewater and the separated solids in accordance with federal, state, and local laws including the Environmental Protection Agency.
+The objectives of operating the reclamation plants are to process and pass on for purification or dispose of the treated wastewater and the separated solids in accordance with federal, state, and local laws including the Environmental Protection Agency.

-OC San sewerage system includes approximately 388 miles of sewers that convey wastewater generated within OC San's boundaries to OC San's two plants; Reclamation Plant No. 1 located in the City of Fountain Valley, and Treatment Plant No. 2 located in the City of Huntington Beach.
+OC San's sewerage system includes more than 380 miles of sewers that convey wastewater generated within OC San's boundaries to OC San's two reclamation plants; Plant No. 1 located in the City of Fountain Valley, and Plant No. 2 located in the City of Huntington Beach.

 Plants No. 1 and No. 2 have secondary treatment capacities of 182 million gallons per day (mgd) and 150 mgd, respectively.
-In fiscal year 2022-23, both plants are projected to receive a combined average daily wastewater flow of 185 million gallons per day from residential, commercial, and industrial sources.
+In fiscal year 2024-25, both plants are projected to receive a combined average daily wastewater flow of 185 million gallons per day from residential, commercial, and industrial sources.

-After wastewater receives secondary treatment at Plant No. 1, it flows to the Groundwater Water Replenishment System (GWRS) at the Orange County Water District, located adjacent to OC San, where it undergoes a state-of-the-art purification process consisting of microfiltration, reverse osmosis, and ultraviolet light with hydrogen peroxide.
+After wastewater receives secondary treatment, it flows to the Groundwater Water Replenishment System (GWRS) at the Orange County Water District, located adjacent to OC San, where it undergoes a state-ofthe-art purification process consisting of microfiltration, reverse osmosis, and ultraviolet light with hydrogen peroxide.
 The product water is near-distilled quality.
-Approximately 30 million gallons (113,000 cubic meters) per day of the GWRS water are pumped into injection wells to create a seawater intrusion barrier.
-Approximately 10 million gallons (38,000 cubic meters) are conveyed to injection wells located in Santa Ana.
-Another 60 million gallons (227,000 cubic meters) are pumped daily to Orange County Water District's percolation basins in Anaheim where the GWRS water naturally filters through sand and gravel to the deep aquifers of the groundwater basin.
+Approximately 30 million gallons (113,500 cubic meters) per day of GWRS water are pumped into injection wells to create a seawater intrusion barrier.
+Another 100 million gallons (378,500 cubic meters) are pumped daily to Orange County Water District's percolation basins in Anaheim where the GWRS water naturally filters through sand and gravel to the deep aquifers of the groundwater basin.